House Of The Lord (Choral Anthem SATB) Sheet Music PDF (Phil Wickham / Arr. Luke Gambill)

 Rhythm & Acoustic Guitar Details

-Download the Rhythm Chart for In Christ Alone by Geoff Moore, from the album WOW Worship Yellow.
-This song was arranged by Daniel Galbraith in the key of D.
+Download the Rhythm Chart for House Of The Lord (Choral Anthem SATB) by Phil Wickham / Arr.
+Luke Gambill, from the album House Of The Lord - Single.
+This song was arranged by Luke Gambill / Daniel Galbraith in the key of A.

 |Instruments||Bass Guitar, Acoustic Guitar, Keyboard, Drums|